-This document is the Scottish Land Commission's Gaelic Language Plan prepared within the framework of the Gaelic Language (Scotland) Act 2005.
+This document is the first edition of the Scottish Land Commission's Gaelic Language Plan prepared within the framework of the Gaelic Language (Scotland) Act 2005.
 It sets out how we will use Gaelic in the operation of our functions, how we will enable the use of Gaelic when communicating with the public and key partners, and how we will promote and develop Gaelic.